 If you’re using a driving instructor, work on your skills and then book yourself in for another driving test when you both think you’re ready.
 If you’re on an intensive, don’t worry – the test will happen at the end of the crash course.

 Step 9: Prepare for the next test

 Get ready for your next driving test by paying special attention to the areas where you struggled last time.
 Having a laser-focused approach and strengthening your weaknesses will pay dividends when it comes to the big day.

-Realise that the last time was just a blip - the result has no bearing on your next test.
-Think of the previous test as simply practice and make sure you're confident.
+Realise that the last time was just a blip - a previous result has no bearing on the next one.
+Think of the last one as practice and be confident.
 You were probably ready for your driving test last time, but you're definitely in a much better position now.